paastech-cloud/docs/Architecture.md

 We made the choice to use gRPC instead of a REST API.
 Indeed, since it uses [protobuf](https://developers.google.com/protocol-buffers), it is easier to maintain and to evolve as the application grows.
 It is also more performant than a REST API, and is easier to use, since it is strongly typed.
 It's supported on different languages also makes it easier to use.
 It also limits communication problems between teams and services, since the communication is well defined and documented through the protobuf file.

-It was made in rust for its high performance, reliability, robustness and memory safety using the [tonic](https://github.com/hyperium/tonic) framework, which is a rust implementation of gRPC.
-It was chosen because it is the most used gRPC framework in rust, and is well documented.
+It was made in Rust for its high performance, reliability, robustness and memory safety using the [tonic](https://github.com/hyperium/tonic) framework, which is a Rust implementation of gRPC.
+It was chosen because it is the most used gRPC framework in Rust, and is well documented.

 Here's an overview of the interactions of the git controller: